 The Toad Hollow name comes, according to the winery’s charming website, from original owners, Dr. Toad (Todd Williams) and The Dancing Badger (Rodney Strong—he was a former dancer and choreographer).
 The two friends decided to start a winery in 1994 instead of retiring and rusting away.
 It remains family owned, although—from the website: “Heaven is a livelier place these days as both Dr. Toad and Mr. Badger have left their wine glasses with us here on Earth, but we know that these fine gentlemen toast us regularly, as we do them!”

-A couple of years ago, Frankie entered into a marketing and sales agreement with Delicato Family Vineyards to achieve more distribution, but Frankie retains 100% ownership of Toad Hollow Vineyards.
-The arrangement means you are more likely to find this wine.
-Frankie continues to enjoy her days surrounded by Russian River Valley vineyards and her long-time staff.
-We continue to enjoy her wine.
+While she has had marketing and sales agreements to achieve more distribution, Frankie retains 100% ownership of Toad Hollow Vineyards.
+The arrangements make it easier for you to find her wines, while Frankie continues to enjoy her days surrounded by Russian River Valley vineyards and her long-time staff.

 Toad Hollow Vineyards Dry Rosé of Pinot Noir, Sonoma County, Eye of the Toad 2019 is bone-dry, 100% pinot noir in French/Provence style.“Eye of the Toad” has delivered superb value-for-price for more than two decades.
 Its acidity, low alcohol, and dryness makes it a versatile wine for food.
 Pair with seafood; light salads; light salads that also include fresh fruits; light pasta; goat cheeses.
 Works as a very chilled summer sipper of deck, patio, picnic, porch, or pool side. $12-14